alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 In some cases, you will want to refer to a fixed position, which you can do by prepending $.
-This can be applied to the column, row, or both. `$B2` is an absolute ref to column A and a relative ref to row 2, wherease `B$2` is a relative ref to column B nad an absolute ref to row 2.
+This can be applied to the column, row, or both. `$B2` is an absolute ref to column A and a relative ref to row 2, whereas `B$2` is a relative ref to column B nad an absolute ref to row 2.

 Examples: